 In his only season at Central Michigan (2005), Diaco turned around CMU's rushing defense that just two years earlier had ranked last in the Mid-American Conference.
 Under Diaco's watch, Central Michigan led the MAC, allowing only 113.7 rushing yards per game.
 He also helped defensive end Dan Bazuin lead the nation with 26.5 tackles for loss and tie a MAC record with 16 sacks.

-He coached the special teams and linebackers at Western Michigan from 1999-2000.
+He coached the special teams and linebackers at Western Michigan in 2004.
 The punting, punt return and kickoff return units all finished in the top three of the MAC.

 Diaco's first full-time position was at Western Illinois where he was the running backs coach and special teams coordinator in 1999 and 2000.
 The Leathernecks won the Gateway Conference crown in 2000 and made an appearance in the NCAA Division I-AA playoffs.